SquidDev-CC/plethora/configuring.md

    wait between calling methods.
  - `allowNegative` allows the handler to fall in to negative energies, falling back to a more traditional rate limiting system.
 This is explained in more detail in the cost system documentation.
+ - `awaitRegen` means mthods will wait for the system to get sufficient energy instead of throwing an error.

 ### Base method costs
 It is possible to set the cost that will be consumed every time a method is called.
 This can be used to restrict the